Contract manufacturing financial indicators

 Inventories

-High inventories might possibly indicated the following: quality of the products manufactured by the contract manufacturer has slipped the competition is building a better-quality product for the same customer or end-markets some of the contract manufacturers' customers are financially strapped production costs are out of line the contract manufacturer is no longer price competitive.
+High EMS inventories could indicate quality of products manufactured by the EMS manufacturer has slipped; EMS competition is building a better-quality product for the same customer, or some of the contract manufacturers’ customers are financially strapped and EMS production costs are out of line at the contract manufacturer and they are no longer price competitive.

 One question executives should ask is, "are sales falling or is production rising too fast?"
 Keep in mind, companies may hold back some inventories while waiting for new product introductions (NPI).